Skip to main content

 Parameters:

-• concept_id (str) - Concept ID to delete relations for
+• concept_id (str) - The concept ID of the concept to delete relations for

-• concept_relation_ids (List[str]) - Optional specific relation IDs to delete
+• concept_relation_ids (List[str]) - Optional list of concept relation IDs to delete

 Example: